Proposed residential prices

 What it means for you

 Get an idea of how the prices we're proposing in our 2025–30 pricing proposal may affect your water bill over the next 5 years.
-Have your say during the public consultation process conducted by the Independent Pricing and Regulatory Tribunal (IPART).
+Customers had their say during the public consultation process conducted by the Independent Pricing and Regulatory Tribunal (IPART).
+A draft determination should be released in May 2025.
+You'll have another opportunity to comment before the final determination.
+New prices will take effect on 1 October 2025.

 Snapshot of the price proposal